helmfile/helmfile/README.md

 * Apply CI/CD to configuration changes.
 * Periodically sync to avoid skew in environments.

-To avoid upgrades for each iteration of `helm`, the `helmfile` executable delega tes to `helm` - as a result, `helm` must be installed.
+To avoid upgrades for each iteration of `helm`, the `helmfile` executable delegates to `helm` - as a result, `helm` must be installed.

 ## Highlights